codinggita/shyara_gold/README.md

-# Shayara Gold
+# Shyara Gold

-This project is the backend service for the **Shayara Gold** website.
+This project is the backend service for the **Shyara Gold** website.
 It provides APIs to fetch data such as best-selling items and editorial content.
 The backend is connected to a MongoDB Atlas database.

 ---

 ## Figma Design

-You can view the design for the **Shayara Gold** website on Figma:
+You can view the design for the **Shyara Gold** website on Figma:

 [Figma Design](<https://www.figma.com/design/lTnIkxTgfGHofztggyWUya/Shyara-Gold?node-id=0-1&t=yZXXIGJFexYjT8Hc-1>)